Singhasari: Family Tree

-Inscriptions made during the Singhasari era
+Contemporary inscriptions

 Gondang inscription

 The Gondang Inscription is an in-situ inscription dating back to the era of the Singhasari Kingdom which was only discovered in 2017 in the middle of rice fields in Rejoso Hamlet, Gondang Village, Gondang District, Mojokerto Regency, East Java.
 The inscription was founded by local residents and was written in the Old Javanese language bearing the date 1197 Saka or 1275 AD.